All Episodes

 jordan holmes

-I am wilded out by that.
+I'm wilded out by that.

 dan friesen

-That really should be headline news.
+There really should be headlines.

 jordan holmes

-As like a starting conflict?
+As like starting conflict?

-Was that the beginning of the second Mexican-American war?
+Was that the beginning of the second Mexican-American War?

 dan friesen